Elvis Andrus Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- Angels pitchers combine to rank 14th in baseball in home runs surrendered (86 total, 1.1 per game).
+- Angels pitchers combine to allow 86 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

+- Barria (2-2 with a 2.33 ERA and 40 strikeouts in 46 1/3 innings pitched) gets the start for the Angels, his fifth of the season.

+- The right-hander last appeared in relief on Sunday, June 18, when he threw three scoreless innings against the Kansas City Royals while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.